 - Typically very optimistic

 - Works well in teams and collaborates effectively

 - Doesn’t want to be ignored

-- Submission – sincere, dependable, and cooperates well with others
+- Steadiness – sincere, dependable, and cooperates well with others

 - Dislikes fast deadlines and being rushed